-This waiver only applies to development or site alteration applications already in progress at the time of the approval of the revised EIS Guidelines by City Council.
+This waiver only applies to development or site alteration applications already in progress at the time of the publication of the revised EIS Guidelines on the City's web page.
 Subsequent development or site alteration applications will be subject to the revised EIS Guidelines, even if the subsequent applications relate to the same property or project.